 So much learning can happen with these little bears!
 You can use them to sort, count, make patterns, and even for dramatic play!
 They are also great for teaching beginning addition or subtraction.

 Math Link Cubes

 We are also big fans of math link cubes!
 (Also known as Unifix™ cubes.)
 These are awesome for counting, sorting by color, making patterns, and simple addition or subtraction.
 I also love that these work on fine motor skills when you snap them together.

 Learning about ten frames (and even five frames!) is important for preschoolers.
 Having math manipulatives for this is so helpful!

 I love this magnetic ten frame because you can use it while teaching a class without the counters falling off.

 These colorful shapes are great for making patterns, learning about shapes, sorting by color or other attributes, and making designs with shapes.
 There are really quite a few ways to use these pattern blocks!

 Do you ever see those mini erasers in the Target dollar section?
 These are fabulous for math!
 You can use them for counting, practicing one-to-one correspondence, sorting, making patterns, ten frames, and more!

 You can also find mini erasers on Amazon, but I usually just pick them up from Target.

-For two days only, you can enter to win all five of these math manipulatives!
+For just a few days, enter to win one of these math manipulatives!